AUTO-FREE NEW YORK!

 Transportation Alternatives (www.transalt.org)

 Join this group!
 They are on the frontlines of bicycle and pedestrian advocacy in NYC.
 The group's executive director, Paul Steeley White, who for some time had a hard-hitting column in AMNew York, one of the free daily papers, gets regularly quoted in the 'real' newspapers.
-Take a look at the transalt.org website, which, although a little too busy visually, is updated weekly with very timely information and action points.
-Great print newsletter, too.
-TA, however, is not strong on aggressive transit investments, though.
+Take a look at the transalt.org website, which features timely information and action points.
+Great print newsletter (quarterly?), too.
+TA, however, is not strong on the kind of aggressive transit investments that will ultimately make real differences in cutting the region's automobile dependencies.

 Village Crosstown Trolley Coalition (www.villagetrolley.org)